-Medical marijuana is close to reality in Pennsylvania.
-However, a reality check is necessary at this time.
-Do not be mistaken and think that as a licensed professional you are not subject to losing your job or license if you test positive for legalized THC in your blood while on the job.
+Medical marijuana is a reality in Pennsylvania.
+However, do not be mistaken and think that as a licensed professional you are not subject to losing your job or license if you test positive for legalized THC in your blood while on the job.

 Are You Facing An Automatic License Suspension?

 Stop Searching.
 Start Calling.